Criminal Defense Attorneys

 Assault · Assault Domestic Violence · Aggravated Assault

-Handling ASSAULT and DOMESITC VIOLENCE cases since 1989
+Handling ASSAULT and DOMESTIC VIOLENCE cases since 1989

 When you are facing an assault or domestic violence charge you need a criminal defense attorney who focuses on assault and domestic violence cases.
 Our lawyers have years of experience defending and winning assault cases.